 Before lunch I devote my time to business matters, after lunch is all about the design and development.

 Beth Hackett, my Global Brand Director and Japanese Brown Rice Tea.

 What do you like most about what you do?

-Who would you most like to see wearing an Arpenteur design?
+Who would you most like to see wearing a Studio Nicholson design?